+WITNESSES

-WITNESSES INCARCERATED UNINCARCERATED VOLUNTARY INVOLUNTARY VOLUNTARY INVOLUNTARY A court order that the A court order that the witness be brought to court Nothing need be sought or Pro se parties must witness be brought to obtain an order and a subpoena are obtained from the court. court is required. required.
-A motion must be granting issuance of a Papers are due 4 served & filed 4 weeks subpoena.
-Papers are weeks before trial. before trial.
-Subpoena due 4 weeks before forms must be completed 2 trial.
-Completed weeks before trial. forms and fees are due 2 weeks before trial.
+INCARCERATED UNINCARCERATED VOLUNTARY VOLUNTARY INVOLUNTARY INVOLUNTARY A court order that the A court order that witness be brought to Nothing need be sought Pro se parties must the witness be or obtained from the court and a subpoena are obtain an order brought to court is required.
+A motion must granting issuance of court. required.
+Papers are a subpoena.
+Papers be served & filed 4 weeks due 4 weeks before before trial.
+Subpoena are due 4 weeks trial. forms must be completed 2 before trial.
+Completed forms weeks before trial. and fees are due 2 weeks before trial.